Hendyley/SC1015_Mini_Project/README.md

 # Conclusion

 In this project, we have come to the conclusion that our approach to the movement of stocks is too naive, only capable to predict the movement with little accuracy.
-However, it still can be further improved with additional knowledge of ML and Neural Network.
+However, it still can be further improved with additional knowledge of ML and Neural Network.<br/>

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments